Fine Grained Waivers

 For example, in the following application report, four violations appear for the Security-High policy on a specific component in the Component Information Panel.

 We can create a waiver for any one of these by clicking the Waive button.
-This brings up the Add Violation Waiver dialog, which is very similar to the Add Policy Waiver dialog in previous releases.
+This brings up the Add Waiver Page, which is very similar to the Add Violation Waiver modal in previous releases.

 Note that this waiver can also be scoped to a particular application or organization as well as to a specific component.
 These act as additional restrictions on the applicability of a waiver to a policy violation.